Narcissistic Personality Disorder

 In relationships, narcissistic personality individuals never let anyone get close enough to expose them.
 When injured or wounded by their partner, they can appear aloof, cold, arrogant and guarded to keep a wall around them, so no one gets in to hurt them.
 They can stonewall for days, since it can take a long time to recover from the wound.
 They do not admit they're wrong, or apologise, not wanting to get caught out, so they do not reveal themselves, to delude themselves, even.
 They hide their vulnerability because they are caught up in their illusion of grandiosity.
 So, often they do not take criticism or blows of reality very well.
 They struggle to listen to their spouse, deflecting the fault to be caused by them.

 Narcissists lacked the emotional validation and empathy for their pain, often shamed for being weak, so they had to hide their vulnerability.
 Deep down they want to be understood for their emotional pain, but are afraid of showing their vulnerability, because they fear judgement or fear of fragmentation.
-Therefore it takes the Masterson psychotherapeutic approach to working with the Narcissists.
-It is only through reaching them through their ‘real self’, that one can work with them, behind the mask.
+Therefore it takes the Masterson psychotherapeutic approach to treating Narcissists in individual therapy.
+It is only through reaching them through their 'real self', that one can work with them, behind the mask.
 They cannot be reached if they have their veil of self protection.
 The Masterson therapeutic approach gets underneath this defensive shield in order to work with their underlying pain and vulnerability, in order to rebuild their real self.
-Therapy for Narcissists allows them to face the pain of their deflating grandiosity, so that they can cope with the blows in life and manage the depression.
+Therapy for Narcissists allows them to face the pain of their deflating grandiosity, so that they can cope with the blows in life with depression counselling.

 When feeling exposed in their relationship, they cover up by trying to convince the therapist that their relationship is the problem.
 By finding faults with their partner, they try to convince themselves they are right, so they can feel grandiose, so and they can protect themselves from feeling flawed.
 Therapists who collude with them become unhelpful if they get drawn into this defensive manoeuvre.
 Narcissists are very convincing and charming, to persuade you.
 A Masterson psychotherapist and couples therapist will assist them to get in touch with their underlying vulnerable feelings, in a way that feels acceptable for them, so they overcome these defensive patterns.

-In couples therapy, often the Narcissistic personality disorder person cannot hear constructive feedback from their partner, and so attack them for it.
+In Couples Therapy for Narcissistic Personality Disorder, often person with NPD cannot hear constructive feedback from their partner, and so attack them for it.
 When the Narcissist feels criticised they feel painfully wounded, so instantly they devalue the injuring spouse to avoid these feelings.
 The partner is always wrong, and they find fault in them, to protect them.
 So partners doubt themselves.
 In fact, the Narcissist will block out criticism, so they do not deflate.
 This is how they keep their self esteem intact; because they are scared they will fall apart.
 The Masterson psycho-therapeutic approach interrupts their defences of devaluing, so their feelings can be worked through and managed within.

 The couples therapist must not get pulled into giving them supplies, supporting their grandiosity, getting their way or devaluing.
 Therapy brings them back in line to face the deflating reality.
 Instead of expecting special treatment from others, counselling attunes to their disappointment by addressing their feelings, so they can take responsibility and sort out the issues with their spouse.
 Having couples therapy enables them to express their underlying feelings to their partners.
 This allows their partner to hear how they feel, and therefore become better understood.